Faerie Tale Theatre

 Faerie Tale Theatre (also known as Shelley Duvall's Faerie Tale Theatre) is an American award-winning live-action fairytale fantasy drama anthology television series created and presented by actress Shelley Duvall.
 The series originally ran on Showtime from September 11, 1982, until November 14, 1987 before being sold internationally.
 Twenty-five of the series' 27 episodes are each a retelling of a classic fairy tale, particularly one written by The Brothers Grimm, Charles Perrault, or Hans Christian Andersen.
 Episode 18 is based on the poem "The Pied Piper of Hamelin".
 The 27th and final episode is a reunion special of cast and crew, titled "Grimm Party", in which, in fairy tale style, they attend a gala in fancy dress.

 The series, as a live-action adaptation, was notable for featuring a number of Hollywood actors and famous celebrities portraying the costumed characters, and also utilized filming by well-known directors.

-Faerie Tale Theatre was followed by three other short anthology series also produced by Duvall, including Tall Tales and Legends, which follows a theme similar to the latter, with a focus on American folklore, Nightmare Classics (4 produced of the intended 6 episodes), aimed at an older audience, and Bedtime Stories (12 episodes).
+Faerie Tale Theatre was followed by three other short anthology series also produced by Duvall, including Tall Tales & Legends, which follows a theme similar to the latter, with a focus on American folklore, Nightmare Classics (4 produced of the intended 6 episodes), aimed at an older audience, and Bedtime Stories (12 episodes).

 Series background

 Actress Shelley Duvall, who conceived the series, served as executive producer and host alongside associate producers Bridget Terry and Fred Fuchs.
-Duvall also starred in three episodes, portraying various characters, and was a featured narrator of three episodes, as well as providing the voice of the animatronic Nightingale, in the episode of the same title.
+Duvall also starred in three episodes, portraying various characters, and was a featured narrator of three episodes, as well as providing the voice of the animatronic nightingale, in the episode of the same title.

 Every episode begins with Duvall introducing herself and giving a brief synopsis of the night's fairy-tale episode that would follow.

 The series followed a style similar to an earlier fairy-tale anthology series, called Shirley Temple's Storybook, broadcast between 1958 and 1961, in which Shirley Temple serves as narrator, with this series also featuring numerous celebrities portraying the costumed characters.

 The series was one of the first examples of original cable programming, alongside HBO's Fraggle Rock.

 Production

 Duvall began the conception of Faerie Tale Theatre while she was filming the live-action 1980 film, Popeye, in Malta.
-She reportedly asked her co-star, Robin Williams, for his opinion on "The Frog Prince", a fairy tale that she was reading during production.
+She reportedly asked her co-star, Robin Williams, for his opinion on The Frog Prince, a fairy tale that she was reading during production.
 Williams thought that it was funny, and would later star in the namesake pilot episode of the series that was written, narrated, and directed by Monty Python's Eric Idle (who would appear in the episode "The Pied Piper of Hamelin").

 Many of the episodes were produced by Fred Fuchs, in association with Duvall, with the screenplays written by Rod Ash, Mark Curtiss, Maryedith Burrell and Robert C. Jones.
 All of the episodes were produced and shot from 1982 to 1985, and videotaped mostly at the ABC Television Studios in Burbank, California.

 Episodes were directed by Francis Ford Coppola, Ivan Passer, Emile Ardolino, and Tim Burton, as well as other famous Hollywood directors.